 Professionals who suffer from missing teeth are often reluctant to give presentations, take the lead in meetings and pitches and will often avoid interviewing for new jobs or promotions.
 As a result, they are at risk of missing out on opportunities they deserve – and consequently not earning to their full potential.
 With this in mind, dental implants may prove to be well worth the investment.

-While many people with missing teeth will become increasingly reluctant to appear in selfies and family photographs, others may withdraw entirely from social occasions – leaving them isolated and at a higher risk of other health problems such as depression.
+Many people with missing teeth will become increasingly reluctant to appear in selfies and family photographs.
+Others may withdraw entirely from social occasions – leaving them isolated and at a higher risk of other health problems such as depression.
 Social isolation can be particularly undesirable for older patients who may already find that their opportunity to interact with others is limited.

 As a result, many older patients discover a new lease of life after dental implant surgery.